-- Merge requests can be reviewed more easily as they are not as big. - $\,\circ\,$ Merge conflicts are less likely to occur, as branches are smaller and have a shorter lifespan. - If a new feature is split up into multiple issues, the issues can be linked to each other.
+- Merge requests can be reviewed more easily as they are not as big. - Merge conflicts are less likely to occur, as branches are smaller and have a shorter lifespan. - If a new feature is split up into multiple issues, the issues can be linked to each other.
 Issues can also be linked together for other reasons, e.g. if an issue requires that another issue is addressed first.
-See the Linked issues section of the issue. - Attach the appropriate predefined labels to the issue: - Either something is broken ('Bug' label) or we want something more, different, better, etc ('Enhancement' label).
-Removal of deprecated and obsolete functionality, code, documentation, etc is also considered an enhancement. - Add all relevant component labels (e.g. 'Chi' and 'CIF' labels).
+See the Linked issues section of the issue. - Attach the appropriate predefined labels to the issue: - Each issue should have a 'Type' label.
+Most issues either aim to address something that is broken ('Bug' label) or aim to add something, improve it, etc ('Enhancement' label).
+Removal of deprecated and obsolete functionality, code, documentation, etc is also considered an enhancement.
+Besides that, there are also three other 'Type' labels: 'Overview' for overview issues that keep track of progress and status of larger topics, 'Question' for questions from users, and 'Other' for issues that don't fit the other types. - Add all relevant component labels (e.g. 'Chi' and 'CIF' labels).
 Typically at least one such label should be present, but it is also possible to add multiple labels if the issue involves multiple components.
-The components correspond to the directories in the root of our main Git repository. - The Eclipse ESCET project committers can add the 'Help Wanted' label to an issue to indicate that they don't have the time to work on the issue, and that help from the community is wanted. - If you don't have permissions to add the labels, the project committers will add them.
+The components mostly correspond to the directories in the root of our main Git repository.
+The 'Project' label can be used if no code is not be adapted, or in case no other component fits the issue. - The Eclipse ESCET project committers can add the 'Help Wanted' label to an issue to indicate that they don't have the time to work on the issue, and that help from the community is wanted. - If you don't have permissions to add the labels, the project committers will add them.
 If they forget, you can remind them via a comment.